maximevanheusden/agile-bible/src/roles.md

 * Gets and applies feedback
 * Plans releases
 * Helps the team understand the value of features
+* Guards the scope of the project
+* Responsible for overall project succes

 ## Tech lead